sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/eks.md

 Address:          12.345.678.0
 ```

 Once the load balancer is ready, you can access your new Sourcegraph instance at the returned IP address in your browser via HTTP.
-Accessing the IP address with HTTPS returns errors because TLS must be enabled first.
+Accessing the IP address with HTTPS will return errors because TLS must be enabled first.

 It might take about 10 minutes for the load balancer to be fully ready.
 In the meantime, you can access Sourcegraph using the port forward method as described below.